penthooose/framework_toolkit/README.md

 ### Fine-Tuning

-An Erlang-to-PyTorch bridge for model fine-tuning:
+A more general-purpose Erlang-to-PyTorch bridge for model fine-tuning:

 - ErlPort integration for seamless Elixir/Python interoperability
 - JSON-based configuration for fine-tuning parameters